python-discord/meta/tags/generators.md

 1. Initializing a list, appending to it and returning it is noisy boilerplate code.

-2. You will have to compute the result (which might be infinite) first, and this can take a lot of time and memory.
+2. You will have to compute the result (which might be infinite) first, and this can take a lot of time.
+Creating a list and appending to it requires additional time and memory.

 All of this can be solved with a _generator_:
 ```python